ccjmne/blog/content/posts/useless-use-of-cat.md

 Despite my furry companion of choice being of the canine complexion, I have nothing against `cat` in principle.
-Outside of scripts, I'd still argue that `less` is surely often preferable, possibly with `--quit-if-one-screen`/`-F` to have it behave like `cat` when you require no pagination; but nonetheless, here are a few instances where `cat` is indeed sensible:
+Outside of scripts, I'd still argue that `less` is surely often preferable, possibly with `--quit-if-one-screen`/`-F` to have it behave like `cat` when you require no pagination; but here are a few instances where `cat` is sensible nonetheless:

 ```sh
 # Create file in-line